Chinnappar/datacompression/DAISI.md

 - Concatenate all the rows and make it single text!
     - saved the text into compressed.txt file

+I have developed streamlit WebUI for my function.
+Kindly check the same.

 #### How will use this function from Jupyter Notebook?